HernandezA1007/INF601-miniproject1/README.md

- INF601 - Advanced Programming in Python
+ - INF601 - Advanced Programming in Python
- Antonio Hernandez
+ - Antonio Hernandez
- Mini Project 1
+ - Mini Project 1

-- [ ] Intro/Welcome to project - explain
-- [ ] Quick start/steps - install and requirements
-- [ ] Build = execute

 # INF601 Mini Project 1

-### This project allows the user to receive images of stocks.
+### This mini project allows the user to receive images of stocks with their closing prices.
-The stocks provided are the projects owner example stocks, you will be required to know the stock ticker to receive a graph of your stock.
+The stocks provided are the projects owner example stocks over a 10 day period as an example, you will be required to know the stock ticker to receive a graph of your stock and change the time period to your desired period.
+The images are saved as a png in the 'charts' folder.

 ---
 ## Quick Start